 - Review the Rules and familiarize yourself with the timelines.
 If you miss a deadline your case will be dismissed without a refund.

 - All communication is sent via email and/or the Forum’s online portal.

 File Your usDRP Complaint

 Pursuant to Supp.
-Rule 4(d), you may file your Complaint online or send the Complaint, along with any other attached evidence, the Complaint Transmittal Sheet, and a copy of the usTLD Dispute Resolution Policy to firstname.lastname@example.org.
+Rule 4(d), you may file your Complaint online via this website, or send the Complaint, along with any other attached evidence, the Complaint Transmittal Sheet, and a copy of the usTLD Dispute Resolution Policy to firstname.lastname@example.org.
 The Complaint and attachments should be in Microsoft Word, PC format.

 Please note that the usDRP no longer requires hard copies of the complaint or the annexes.